jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: And how does it rate on the machine?

 A: I said 8 to 10 and a half.

-Q: What's the use of that?

-A: Pardon?

 Q: What is that used for?